-And now it's about to be replaced.
-Motorola just announced the Moto G7 family, which comprises four different handsets with varying perks and price points, and the Moto G7 Plus is again the most compelling of the bunch.
-It's not larger than the standard G7 this time around, but some modest tweaks should make it the one to get.
+And now it’s being replaced.
+Motorola just rolled out the Moto G7 family, which comprises four different handsets with varying perks and price points, and the Moto G7 Plus is again the most compelling of the bunch.
+It’s not larger than the standard G7 this time around, but some modest tweaks still make it the one to get.

-Compared to the Moto G6 Plus, it's packing some sizable enhancements, too.
-What sets the Moto G7 Plus apart from last year's model?
-Here's a full look based on the specs.
+Compared to the Moto G6 Plus, it’s packing some sizable enhancements, too.
+What sets the Moto G7 Plus apart from last year’s model?
+Here’s a full look now that we’ve reviewed the G7 Plus.